1 tablespoon canola or other neutral cooking oil

 1/2 teaspoon coarse salt (plus a pinch more if needed, to taste)

 1. Choose a very large skillet or large pan, with a lid.
 Warm the pan over medium-high heat and add the oil.
 When oil is hot, add the mustard seeds and cover the pan.
 The seeds will begin to pop vigorously.
-Shake the pan periodically as they do, so that they don't burn.
+Shake the pan periodically as they do, so they don't burn.
 This will all take just about 1 minute.

 3. When beans are cooked, stir in the coconut, allowing it to take on a slightly golden color from the turmeric.
 When the coconut is well incorporated, taste and add a pinch more salt if needed.
-Serve.
-The lucky person gets the chile!

 Thank you to Bhavani Balasubramanian for the original version of this recipe.